- ANTH500A - Theory and Method in Biological Anthropology

 - ANTH580 - Current Topics in Evolution

-(Same as MBMB 580, ZOOL 580) The Evolution Discussion Group meets weekly throughout the year to discuss current evolutionary literature and the research of participants.
+(Same as ZOOL 580) The Evolution Discussion Group meets weekly throughout the year to discuss current evolutionary literature and the research of participants.
 All students and faculty with an interest in evolutionary biology are welcomed to participate.

 Credit Hours: 1